woojoo666/arcana-notes/notes11.md

 Actually when we implemented cloning using insertion We needed custom insertion
 Arguments objects are inserted
-Only Visible to the callee
+Only visible to the callee

 Almost the opposite of when we were trying to implement insert() using cloning
-// TODO: FIND REFERENCED SECTION
+    see section "Implementing Insertion using Cloning and the `.clones` property"

 Sets are the behavior of an object
 Finite
 Property accessor is how that behavior is mapped to the address space

-However, sets and objects are used in completely different ways You can use the map operator on sets, but not objects You can use property access on objects, not sets
+However, sets and objects are used in completely different ways You can use the `map` operator on sets, but not objects You can use property access on objects, not sets
 So i guess if you combine objects and sets, it would be like two completely different entities in one variable